OpenBazaar/official_site/_posts/blog/2018-12-13/2018-12-13-how-openbazaar-bitcoin-could-kill-the-american-pickers-economy.markdown

 Fortunately, much of commerce is already moving to the Internet, and the process of recording information about possessions is moving from a manual task to one which could easily be automated.

 If you acquire an item via OpenBazaar, this could be done easily.
 Information about the contract purchased would simply change ownership to the new user.
-Using other major platforms could also be simple with importing tools, likely done via a browser plugin or similar.
+Using other major platforms could also be simple with importing tools, likely done via a browser plugin or something similar.
 Anything purchased via Amazon would automatically be represented as a contract.
 Apps using UPC scanners could automatically create contracts.

 > This system would allow all possessions to have a continuous digital representation, and associated value, at no cost to the user.